stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 There are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.

+Based on the definition of an [epidemic](#Definition-Epidemic), does California fit the definition?
+ - Epidemic: 200 per week per 100,000 people.
+Based on the population of California, there should be 79,024 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 79,024.
+ - Over an 18 week period (January-April 2020) California has a total of 70,978 cases (not 70,978 per week, but total cases).
+ - The weekly maximum cases in California was 13,211 cases for the week ending 5/9/2020.
+That is 13.2% of epidemic levels ((13,211/100,000)*100) (by the [scientific definition](#Definition-Epidemic)).

 ### 11.2.2 Texas
+Texas has re-opened with a staggered process of roughly 25% per week  (as of May 13, 2020).

 Texas has a population of 28,995,881 people, and a COVID-19 death toll of 666 people, or 0.002 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.dshs.state.tx.us/IDCU/disease/influenza/surveillance/2019-2020.aspx): (6,737/28,995,881)*100 = 0.023%.
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,642/28,995,881)*100 = 0.012%.